PaulNor/MoneroBank/README.md

 Main features:

--lightweight, no need to townload the whole blockchain locally
+-lightweight, no need to download the whole blockchain locally

 -no need use of command lines;